-Any Employee affected by an incident of Bullying and Harassment may request a safety plan by contacting the Associate Vice President, Human Resources.
+Any Student or Employee affected by an incident of Discrimination may request a safety plan.
+Students may contact the Director, Safety, Security and Risk Management.
+Employees may contact the Associate Vice President, Human Resources.

 Reporting Alleged Violations of this Policy